esp-rs/esp-mbedtls/README.md

 See the examples for how to use it.
 A key thing is to enable the feature `big-heap` in esp-wifi since more heap memory is needed to get this working.

+In general this is heavy in terms of heap memory used and code size.
+If you can, you should prefer using something like `embedded-tls`.

 For now it's missing advanced configuration options which will be added step-by-step.

+Currently this won't work on ESP32-S2 - getting it to work will require tweaking the memory usage a lot!

+The examples use one hard-coded address of `www.google.com` which might not always work.
+Also the examples include hard-coded certificates which will expire some day.

 ## License